 In this post we’ll look at the most important things you need to consider before taking on an angel:

 Perhaps the most important thing startup founders need to consider when looking at angel investors is their level of risk tolerance.
 Startups are inherently risky because it’s almost impossible to know whether or not a company will succeed.
 There can be indicators of success but only time will tell.
-Angel investors that don’t have high risk tolerance can cause all sorts of problems for startup founders.
+Angel investors that don’t have high-risk tolerance can cause all sorts of problems for startup founders.
 In general, you need to make sure your potential angel is in a position to lose their entire investment.
 While your goal is to make the company a huge success, you can’t risk having an angel investor breathing down your neck, asking when they’re going to get their money back.

 If an angel investor expects to get their money back in 6 months or less, you need to take that as an indicator they’re not the right investor for you.
 Professional angel investors know that it can take multiple years before a startup provides a return on investment.
-Having a long-time perspective means that an angel investor’s willing to wait years before even anticipating a return.
+Having a long-time perspective means that an angel investor’s willingness to wait years before even anticipating a return.
 Be upfront with any potential angels and let them know that you’re in this for the long-haul.
 It can even scare off potential angels if you tell them that you’re going to pay them back in an unrealistically short time frame.

 One common theme seen in successful entrepreneurs is that they almost always have regrets about equity and control.
 While you have to be willing to give up some amount of control to raise capital, you also don’t want to give up too much control before you know where your company is heading.
 If an angel investor is overbearing on the amount of control they want, sometimes it’s best to simply pass on that angel.
 Before ever going into any investment negotiations, make sure that your startup co-founders are clear on the amount of control you’re willing to give up.